azubispau/crud-json/README.md

 # crud-json
-some basic JSON crud functions
+some basic JSON crud functions.
+For UI test part tkinter is required